The people involved in workplace conflict can be as much of the problem as the actual conflict.

-A constructive way of dealing with our emotions is to recognize and evaluate them.
+A constructive way of dealing with our emotions, and the emotions of others, is to recognize and evaluate them.
 When we’re with someone who raises our temperature level, it’s important to ask ourselves why they frustrate us.
-It also helps to identify what emotion you are experiencing.

-Why does this person’s behaviour push your buttons?
+Why does this person’s behaviour push my buttons?

 It is also important to recognize that the other party has emotions fueling his/her behaviour.
+Sometimes, people become testier and less inclined to listen when they haven’t felt heard themselves.
 By getting curious about how they are feeling about a certain issue or situation distinguishes them as a person who has a concern, from a person who is the concern.

 For example, you could ask, “I sensed earlier in our meeting you were frustrated about the upcoming changes.
 How are you feeling about what was discussed?”